 Conclusion

-To make money online, you will need to know how to advertise.
-If you don’t know how to promote, you’ll have a tough time making money online.
+To make money online, you must know how to advertise.
+You’ll have difficulty if you don’t know how to promote.

-And while you can get a little bit of a start by setting up an AdWords account and using it to test your ads, the best way to make money is through paid advertising.
+While you can get a head start by setting up an AdWords account and using it to test your ads, the best way to make money is through paid advertising.

-However, the problem is that it can be a costly process to get started.
+However, the problem is that getting started can be a costly process.
 There’s no way around it.
-Unless you’re willing to invest a lot of money into this process, you will have to look elsewhere.
+Unless you’re willing to invest much money into this process, you will have to look elsewhere.

 That’s where AdWords comes in.
-You can set up a free AdWords account for free, and it’s going to allow you to test your ads without having to spend any money.
+You can set up an AdWords account, which will allow you to test your ads without spending any money.
 Once you get it working well, you can slowly increase your budget.

-If you’re serious about making money online, you should consider getting a paid account.
+Consider getting a paid account if you’re serious about making money online.
 However, even a free account will get you started, and it’s a great way to test the waters before you commit to anything.